It's that time of year again. Maybe you’re coming up on Christmas, or

 You can get everything you need to start out in a Raspberry Pi 4 starter kit, and there are tons of add-ons including an HD camera, a sensor kits, and even a touchscreen.

 In life things break.
-Be prepared with Sugru Mouldable Glue
+Be prepared with Sugru Mouldable Glue.

 This is like Play-Doh, but infinitely more useful because it can be used as a structural element to hold things in place, join things together, repair breaks in objects that aren't flat, and quite a bit more.

-It's flexible, waterproof, heat resistant, cold resistant, and non-conductive up to 24 volts.
+It's flexible, waterproof, heat resistant, cold resistant, and

 Get a set of these "Neon" Light Strings and turn your life into a perpetual 1980s video.
 The electroluminescent wire is flexible enough to bend into almost any shape, and it's water resistant so you can use it outdoors if the mood strikes you.
 The uses are endless--party decorations, car customization, cosplaying details, fashion accenting, music video effects, and whatever else you can think of doing with a non-toxic, cool to the touch, nearly amorphous, glowing light strand.